-- 2. Lower the seat cushion.
-Refer to Figure 3.
-The child safety seat will move to a semi-reclined position as the seat cushion is lowered. - 3.
-Read the information and warnings on the child seat cushion protector flap and shoulder safety belt.
-Refer to Figure 3.
+2. Read the information and warnings on the child seat cushion protector flap and shoulder safety belt.
+Refer to Figure 2.
 Check the child's size, weight and age to be sure the child is not too small or too large for the child seat.
 Then fold the flap down onto the adult seat cushion.

-Figure 3: Child seat information and warnings
+Figure 2: Child seat information and warnings

-4. If connected, squeeze the top and the bottom of the right half of the chest clip and pull to separate both halves.
+3. If connected, squeeze the top and the bottom of the right half of the chest clip and pull to separate both halves.

-5. Place the child on the child seat and position the shoulder belts over each shoulder.
-Refer to Figure 4.
+4. Place the child on the child seat and position the shoulder belts over each shoulder.
+Refer to Figure 3.

-Figure 4: Shoulder safety belt placement on the child
+Figure 3: Shoulder safety belt placement on the child